thefrontiergroup/rails-template/README.md

 - Script to spin up app (`bin/setup`)
 - Admin and Member Users with CRUD for both
-- Authorization with Pundit with full unit tests
+- Authorization with CanCanCan with full unit tests
 - Custom 404, 500, and maintenance pages
 - Custom favicon
 - Dashboard for admins and members